apm-workshop/2025/_pages/program.md

   __Jorge Pérez__

-  __Title:__ Asynchronous Communication and Deadlock Freedom
+  __Title:__ Asynchronous Session-based Concurrency: Deadlock Freedom by Typing

  __Abstract:__
-  While formal models of concurrency tend to focus on synchronous communication, asynchronous communication is relevant in practice.
-I am interested in asynchronous communication in the context of session-based concurrency, the model of computation in which session types specify the structure of the two-party protocols implemented by the channels of a communicating process.
-I intend to give an overview of recent work on addressing the challenge of ensuring the deadlock-freedom property for message-passing processes that communicate asynchronously in cyclic process networks governed by session types.
+In this talk, I will discuss asynchronous communication in the context of session-based concurrency, the model of computation in which session types specify the structure of the two-party protocols implemented by the channels of a communicating process.
+I will overview recent work on addressing the challenge of ensuring the deadlock-freedom property for message-passing processes that communicate asynchronously in cyclic process networks governed by session types.
+I will offer a gradual presentation of three typed process frameworks and outline how they may be used to guarantee deadlock freedom for a concurrent functional language with sessions.

   <br>